linhlbn/COVID-19-automation-data-pipeline/README.md

 if it does not work for Google Bigquery, use this command instead:
 > `$ conda install pandas-gbq --channel conda-forge`
 ### Datasource
-get directly from Johns Hopkins University: <a href="https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series">JHU CSSE COVID-19 Dataset</a>
+Johns Hopkins University: <a href="https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series">JHU CSSE COVID-19 Dataset</a>
-### Approach
-* Daily data & Time series data: each day, a new/ updated csv file will be created on JHU github -> create a function to modify the link and extract the latest data to csv file -> Transform data to the suitable form (very important step in order to work with queries and dashboard) -> Load to the data warehouse -> set scheduled query for visualization
-* Queries command in both the source code, Google Cloud Platform and Data Studio.
+> The Python script includes functions to retrieve the latest data, transform & add new features for ad-hoc analysis as well as the suitable form for visualizing.

-## IV/ Q&A
+## IV/ Question and Solution
 ##### Automation?
 YES, the only manual-thing is that:
 * need to re-run the python code and click the 'refresh' button in Data Studio to update the latest data from source and transformed data to new ad-hoc features -> could be totally automated if implement the fifth stage!